 Having trouble finding good candidates for your job openings?

 - When a strong candidate becomes available, it requires a quick hiring decision.
-In this environment, if you wait 2-3 weeks to see more candidates, that strong candidate will be gone.
+In this environment, companies don’t have the luxury to wait another 2-3 weeks to see more candidates because that strong candidate will be gone by then.

 How do you attract candidates who are already employed?

-During the 2009 – 2012 recession, there were many strong candidates who were unemployed through no fault of their own.
-With more job openings than job seekers, a gainfully employed candidate will not leave his or her current company unless there are solid reasons to do so.
-To attract a candidate to leave their current job, your company will have to offer one or more of the following, in order of priority:
+A gainfully employed candidate will not leave their current company unless there are solid reasons to do so.
+To entice a candidate to leave their current job for yours, your company will have to offer one or more of the following, in order of priority:

 - More career growth and/or a more financially stable company.

 - Better health insurance with a higher employer contribution.
-Given today’s substantial cost of health insurance, this is a very important benefit to candidates, especially those with families to insure.
+Given today’s enormous cost of health insurance, this is a very important benefit to candidates, especially those with families to insure.

 - Better 401(k) plan with higher company matches.